 I completed my graduate studies in Executive and Professional Coaching from the Jindal School of Management at the University of Texas at Dallas (UTD).
 The coaching process I use is the Solutions-Based Four-Square Framework developed by Dr. Robert Hicks and taught at UTD.
 Solutions-Based Coaching helps you define, discover, dream, design, and deliver the future state you desire.

 All sessions are conducted according to the Core Competencies and Code of Ethics of the International Coach Federation (ICF).
-I hold the Associate Certified Coach (ACC) certification from the ICF.
+I hold the Professional Certified Coach (PCC) certification from the ICF.

 All sessions are conducted according to our Coaching Agreement.
 Prior to the first session, I will ask you to sign a Coaching Agreement that confirms details about when, where, and how we will meet.
 The Agreement also has disclaimers related to your rights and responsibilities as an Executive Coaching client.
 Our coaching partnership begins when I have your signed agreement in hand.

-Coaching conversations occur in a series of 55-minute sessions, which can be done in person or over the phone.
+Coaching conversations occur in a series of 50-minute sessions, which can be done in person or virtually.
 Team and Group Coaching sessions may last longer, depending on the size of the team or group.
 I will do all I can to meet your scheduling needs, including early morning, evening, and Saturday morning sessions.

 All initial coaching agreements are set for three months.
-It is your choice whether we meet weekly or every two weeks.
-Most clients decide to meet every two weeks.
+We will decide in the initial consultation whether we need to meet weekly or every two weeks.
 Team Coaching or Group Coaching sessions can be every two weeks or once monthly.

 At the end of three months, if you want to continue the conversations, we will.
 However, all individual coaching agreements end after six months.
 Team and Group Coaching arrangements can last as long as one year.